jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

     something fundamental must be changed in our conception of the natural order that gave rise to life. (pp. 45-46)

-To this, materialist philosophers do have a rather credible argument - consciousness is, in fact, a complete accident in our material world.
+To this, materialist philosophers have what they find is a convincing argument - consciousness is, in fact, a complete accident in our material world.
 We were lucky to have evolved sentience, and luckier still to have the intelligence enough to argue about such matters.
-This seems to be the philosophical version of the "parallel worlds" theory of why certain cosmological constants are balanced such that life exists - essentially, that they aren't balanced, it's just we would only turn up on the worlds that allow for life.
+But because of this, we can have these discussions.
+The fact that we are having these discussion is proof only that we got lucky.
+This seems to be the philosophical version of the "parallel worlds" theory of why certain cosmological constants are balanced such that life exists - essentially, that they aren't balanced, it's just that there are billions of parallel universes and we would only turn up in the ones that allow for life.

-Getting back to the main point, I feel that materilistic philosophy is giving up "too much"; by presuming that our understanding of the universe will never change in a significant way and that all we have yet to do is fill in the gaps in ever-more-inscrutable quantum mechanics, they also make the presumption that we can have definite knowledge of the answer to these big questions.
-And that answer is: there is no answer.
-There is no answer to our purpose in life; there is no free will to ponder over; there is no universal ethics to aspire to.
+Getting back to the main point, I feel that materilistic philosophy is giving up "too much," by presuming that our understanding of the universe will never change in a significant way and that all we have yet to do is fill in the gaps in ever-more-inscrutable quantum mechanics, they also make the presumption that we can have definite knowledge of the answer to these big questions.
+Once philosophy accepts this self-imposed limitation, it becomes a less powerful tool.
+Rather than expore those questions, they instead offer a simple
+answer: there is no answer.
+There is no answer to our purpose in life;
+there is no free will to ponder over; there is no universal ethics to aspire to.
 We simply have to muddle through as best we can with the tools at hand.

 ---------------------------

-The rather powerful report to all of this is, "So what?"
-While this non-answer answer seem negative to some, others would welcome it.
+Such a conclusion is, on its own, rather useless in assisting both our lives and our communities.
+The rather powerful report to this last objection is, "So what?"
+While this non-answer answer would seem like giving up to me, others would welcome it.
 A pure materialist would at least have consistency on his or her side.
 The answer "there is no answer" is, at the very least, one requiring a very simple world, one free of as-yet-unknown mechanics behind our consciousness or platonic universes from which independent ethical principles are derived.
 Such a person has achieved true freedom in both the intellecual and ethical sense, and is free to make his way in the universe as he sees fit.
 What one does with this freedom is one's personal philosophy, and a host of philosophies were developed in the twentieth century to cater to this freedom.

 The problem is that are questions that still need answering, where the answer "There is no answer" will not do.
 In particular, there are